It’s true, skin can be really temperamental.

 Be prepared to have to undergo top up treatments, especially if your condition is hereditary.

 HAVE YOU HAD ANY EXPERIENCE WITH SKIN CONDITIONS AND SUCCESSFULLY TREATING THEM?
-IF SO DROP ME I WOULD LOVE TO KNOW.
+IF SO DROP ME A COMMENT BELOW, I WOULD LOVE TO KNOW.